echoedinvoker/python/day27/260-diff-timer-sessions/memo.md

 ![Alt record .after id and cancel it](pic/06.jpg)

+- This part is somewhat similar to JavaScript's setTimer.

 ## **Challenge: Various number of marks According to Different Sessions**

 ### _New Attribute_